-How I Blend Colors in Procreate: A step by step tutorial for Beginners
+How to Blend Colors in Procreate: A step by step tutorial for Beginners

 This is probably the one question I get asked pretty much everyday on Instagram.
 Though I have 2 Skillshare classes on blending in Procreate, I have decided to make a tutorial with written instructions as not everyone might want to sign up for Skillshare.
 This is going to be more like a coloring tutorial than only blending.

 Canvas size I’m using for this drawing is 5000x5000 (Pixels) , 300 DPI; mostly I use 3200x4200 (Pixels) and using my Custom Procreate Brushes for sketching and coloring used the Details brush and, for blending Soft and Grainy blending brush.